Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 What type of LinkedIn headline would you rather read—a dull, dry list of skills or something creative and (perhaps) humorous?
 If you’re like most people, you’d prefer the creative headline because it engages you emotionally.

-“Irreverent writer on a mission to stamp out gobbledygook.”
+“Irreverent writer & coach on a mission to stamp out gobbledygook.”

 While the headline lets people know what she does (write), the words irreverent and gobbledygook make readers chuckle and give people valuable insight into Henneke’s quirky personality.